 The RTP is a federally funded assistance program authorized by the U.S. Congress under the Bipartisan Infrastructure Law, Infrastructure Investment and Jobs Act.
 Its purpose is to help states provide and maintain recreational trails and trail-related facilities for both motorized and non-motorized recreational use.
-Examples of recreational trail uses include hiking, bicycling, in-line skating, equestrian use, boating, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other offroad motorized vehicles.
+Examples of recreational trail uses include hiking, bicycling, inline skating, equestrian use, boating, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.
 The U.S. Department of Transportation, Federal Highway Administration (FHWA), oversees the RTP and has delegated administration of the program to each state.
-In Missouri, the Governor has designated the Department of Natural Resources (MoDNR) as the agency responsible for administering the RTP.
-The Division of State Parks (DSP), a division within MoDNR, has direct oversight of the program.
-The Missouri Trails Advisory Board (MTAB), a nine-member panel, assists DSP with administration of the program by evaluating the RTP grant applications and recommending projects for funding.
+In Missouri, the Governor has designated the Missouri Department of Natural Resources as the agency responsible for administering the RTP.
+The Division of State Park, a division within the Department, has direct oversight of the program.
+The Missouri Trails Advisory Board (MTAB), a nine-member panel, assists the Department with administration of the program by evaluating the RTP grant applications and recommending projects for funding.

-How much money is available in the RTP?
-B)
+B) How much money is available in the RTP?

-The RTP funds come from the Federal Highway Trust Fund, and represent a portion of the motor fuel excise tax collected from non-highway recreational fuel use, which is fuel used for off-highway recreation by snowmobiles, all-terrain vehicles, offhighway motor cycles, and off-highway light trucks.
-Each fiscal year, 50% of the national amount apportioned for the program is distributed equally a mong the states.
-The other 50% is distributed in a mounts proportional to each state's fuel usage for nonhighway recreational use from the preceding year.
-States must use 30% of their RTP funds for motorized uses, 30% for nonmotorized uses and 40% for diverse uses (more than one type of trail use).
+The RTP funds come from the Federal Highway Trust Fund, and represent a portion of the motor fuel excise tax collected from non-highway recreational fuel use, which is fuel used for off-highway recreation by snowmobiles, all-terrain vehicles, off-highway motorcycles, and off-highway light trucks.
+Each fiscal year, 50% of the national amount apportioned for the program is distributed equally among the states.
+The other 50% is distributed in amounts proportional to each state's fuel usage for non-highway recreational use from the preceding year.
+States must use 30% of their RTP funds for motorized uses, 30% for non-motorized uses and 40% for diverse uses (more than one type of trail use).

-Missouri's a vailable apportionment is typically between \$1 million and \$1.5 million each year.
-The maximum amount that can be requested and a warded per project is \$250,000 and the minimum grant request is \$25,000.
+Missouri's available apportionment is typically between \$1 million and \$1.5 million each year.
+The maximum amount that can be requested and awarded per project is \$250,000 and the minimum grant request is \$25,000.